-IntercontinentalExchange Inc. (ICE) will seek a European Union merger review of its plans to buy NYSE Euronext to avoid multiple probes across the 27-nation bloc.
+IntercontinentalExchange Inc. (ICE:US) will seek a European Union merger review of its plans to buy NYSE Euronext to avoid multiple probes across the 27-nation bloc.

 While ICE must formally ask U.K., Portugal and Spain to approve the deal, it said it will ask for EU regulators to take charge of examining the transaction, according to a regulatory filing published today.
 ICE said it expects to file for EU approval in the first half of this year.